Singapore: Country and Foreign Investment

 Note that all male Singapore Citizens and Permanent Residents must register for National Service on reaching 16½ years of age.
 They must serve two years of full-time National Service from 18 years, followed by 40 days of Operationally Ready National Service per year till the age of 50 years (for officers) or 40 years (for other ranks).

-Singapore Permanent Residents who wish to travel out of Singapore must obtain a Re-Entry Permit to enable the person to retain permanent residence status while away from Singapore.
-Failure to do so will result in the person automatically losing their Singapore Permanent Resident status.
+Permanent residents of Singapore who want to leave the country must obtain a re-entry permit to ensure permanent residence status is retained while away from Singapore.
+Failure to do so will result in the automatic loss of Singaporean permanent resident status.

-An individual is generally assumed to be tax resident if they are present in Singapore for longer than 183 days during a year, or is present in Singapore in the year preceding the year of assessment.
+An individual is generally assumed to be tax resident if they are present in Singapore for longer than 183 days during a year or present in Singapore in the year preceding the year of assessment.

-However, there are two and three year administrative concessions in place (for foreign employees, generally).
-In the former instance, an individual residing or working in Singapore for a continuous 183 days over a 2 year period (except if they are a company director or public entertainer) will be deemed tax resident in Singapore for both years, even if they would not otherwise be deemed to be tax resident due to the start or end date of their stay.
+However, there are two and three year administrative concessions in place (generally for foreign employees.)
+In the former instance, an individual residing or working in Singapore for a continuous 183 days over a 2 year period (unless they are a company director or public entertainer) will be deemed tax resident in Singapore for both years, even if they would not otherwise be deemed to be tax resident due to the start or end date of their stay.